Alternative treatment of relativistic effects in linear augmented plane wave (LAPW) method: application to Ac, Th, ThO2 and UO2: Application to actinides

 It is worth mentioning that there are several theoretical studies of UO$_2$ with correlation effects (Hubbard repulsion) \cite{hydr,Shi,Dev,Wang,Vat,UO2-cin,Brun}.
 Such an approach however lies beyond the scope of the present work, which focuses on the peculiarities of the inclusion of relativistic effects.

 All calculations in the present work are performed for two various basis sets (with the canonical KH radial functions and averaged Dirac [avD] functions, Sec.\ \ref{sub:basis}).
-For the avD and avD(Q) basis sets we have used the corrected values for $a_l^n$, $b_l^n$, Eq.\ (\ref{cor3a}), Eq.\ (\ref{cor3b}), and Eq.\ (\ref{cor5}) for $\gamma^l$ for the matrix elements in the spherical ($L=0$) component.
+For the avD basis sets we have used the corrected values for $a_l^n$, $b_l^n$, Eq.\ (\ref{cor3a}), Eq.\ (\ref{cor3b}), and Eq.\ (\ref{cor5}) for $\gamma^l$ for the matrix elements in the spherical ($L=0$) component.
 For the KH basis set we have adopted the values given in Eq.\ (16a) and Eq.\ (16b) of Ref.\ \cite{KA}.
 In addition, we have carried out calculations with and without the SO coupling.
-For the calculation of the SO coupling constant of the $6p$ semicore states in the avD or avD(Q) bases we used the $6p_{3/2}$ large component as described in Sec.\ \ref{sub:soc-p}, and for the KH basis the canonical averaged radial $6p$ component, which overestimates the SO energy splitting, see more details in Sec.\ \ref{sub:soc-p}.
-For the SO coupling constants of other valence states (i.e., $d-$, $f-$, and higher $\ell-$ states), we employed averaged radial functions, which, however, as discussed in Section \ref{sub:soc-p}, differ somewhat in the avD and KH schemes.
-Finally, for the avD basis set we have tried two variants -- with and without additional contribution to the electron density from small ($Q$) components of Dirac solutions, Sec.\ \ref{sub:smallQ}, marked below as avD and avD(Q).
+For the calculation of the SO coupling constant of the $6p$ semicore states in the avD bases we used the $6p_{3/2}$ large component as described in Sec.\ \ref{sub:soc-p}, and for the KH basis the canonical averaged radial $6p$ component, which overestimates the SO energy splitting, see more details in Sec.\ \ref{sub:soc-p}.
+For the SO coupling constants of other valence states (i.e., $d-$, $f-$, and higher $\ell-$ states), we employed averaged radial functions, which, however, differ in the avD and KH schemes, Section \ref{sub:soc-p}.

 Inspection of Tables \ref{tab6}--\ref{tab9} shows that even within the same DFT functional (LDA, PBE or PBEsol), various inclusions of relativistic effects lead to very different results for the equilibrium lattice constants and bulk modulii.
 In particular, the largest variation of $a$ reaches 0.147~{\AA} for fcc Ac (LDA) although in the case of ThO$_2$ it is only 0.019~{\AA} for LDA and 0.01~{\AA} for PBE and PBEsol.
 The largest difference in $B$ reaches 26.2~GPa for fcc Th (LDA) and 24~GPa for UO$_2$ (LDA), although, for example, for Ac (PBE) it is only 2.4~GPa.
 Inclusion of the SO coupling leads to smaller lattice constants for fcc Ac and Th, but to larger ones for UO$_2$.
-As a rule, the SO coupling results in larger bulk moduli, but in some cases they practically do not change (Ac, PBE and PBEsol; ThO$_2$, all DFT) or even get smaller (Ac, LDA, PBE, PBEsol with avD/avD(Q); or UO$_2$ with all DFT variants).
+As a rule, the SO coupling results in larger bulk moduli, but in some cases they practically do not change (Ac, PBE and PBEsol; ThO$_2$, all DFT) or even get smaller (Ac, LDA, PBE, PBEsol with avD; or UO$_2$ with all DFT variants).